Inbibo/shift_docs/docs/getting_started/basics/terminology.md

 ## Inspector

-The inspector is the UI widget through which the name, inputs, and output values of a node can be inspected.
-It is also where values can be set manually in input nodes.
+The inspector is the UI widget through which the name, inputs, and output values of a node can be inspected or manually modified.

 ## Operator

-An operator is the scripted execution block that performs a specific process given a set of input data if required.
+An operator is the logical counterpart of a node and performs a specific process given a set of input data, if required.
 From a programming perspective, an operator can be seen as a function that takes some input data and evaluates it to produce some output data.

 ## Catalog

 A catalog is a collection of operators that usually share a common context.
-Users can create their catalogs to organize their custom operators.
+Users can create their own catalogs to integrate their custom operators into Shift.

 ## Plugin